 Women care more about men about the financial prospects of their mates.
 However, Robert Wright says, since our ancestors were not able to hoard riches as it happens today, women might be more attracted to social status, which translated into power.

-It meant the ability of getting more food after a big kill.
+It meant the ability to get more food after a big kill.

-Also in today’s societies anyway status, wealth and power often go hand in hand and makes a very attractive package for females.
+Also in today’s societies anyway status, wealth, and power often go hand in hand and make a very attractive package for females.

 this is more true for younger men though.
 Older ones are better off with some wealth.